mnieber/skandha/README.md

     }
   });

-  // If you omit `members` then all fields of `ctr` are included. registerCtr(ctr, { name: 'TodosCtr', members: ['selection'] });
+  // If you omit `facets` then all fields of `ctr` are considered to be facets. registerCtr(ctr, { name: 'TodosCtr', facets: ['selection'] });
   return ctr;
 }
 ```

-## Fact: a Cbs class defines a set of callbacks

-In the above snippet we see that the `Selection_selectItem` class defines the callbacks that can be installed for the `selectItem` function of the `Selection` facet.
-This class also defines the parameters that are received by the host function and made available to each callback.

-## Fact: the setCallbacks function installs the callbacks for the Selection facet
+## Fact: the setCallbacks function installs the callbacks

-In the same snippet we see that `setCallbacks` is called to install the `select` callback function.
+In `createContainer.ts` the `setCallbacks` function is called to install the `select` callback function.
 This callback function forwards to a helper function called `handleSelectItem`.
-Note that the `Selection_selectItem` instance is available through the `this` constant.
+Note that the callbacks object is available through `this`.

 ## Fact: the registerCtr function registers the container with SkandhaJS

-The purpose of calling registerCtr on the container is twofold:
+In `createContainer.ts` the purpose of calling registerCtr on the container is twofold:

 - it makes it possible to look up a facet by its name or class, e.g. `getf(ctr, Selection)` returns `ctr.selection`.
-- it tells SkandhaJS what facets should be included in log reports.
-When the client calls any facet function that is decorated with @operation then SkandhaJS will log the entire container before and after the operation was executed.
+- it tells SkandhaJS which facets should be included in log reports.
+When the client calls an operation then SkandhaJS will log the entire container before and after the operation was executed.
 Logging can be enabled using the `setOptions` function.

 ## Snippet: the handleSelectItem functon